MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Remove-Variable.md

 ## NOTES

-PowerShell includes the following aliases for `Remove-Variable`:
+Windows PowerShell includes the following aliases for `Remove-Variable`:

-- All platforms:
 - `rv`

 - Changes affect only the current scope, such as a session.
 To delete a variable from all sessions, add a `Remove-Variable` command to your PowerShell profile.